 The selection of marriage partners constitutes a central issue not only for Jains but for most new immigrant communities in the United States.
-It is an especially critical issue when the community is as small as the Jain community in the U.S. In a nutshell, in America young people live in a culture where only “love marriages” are seen as acceptable and in families where, in most cases, only “arranged marriages” are considered acceptable.
+It is an especially critical issue when the community is as small as the Jain community in the U.S. In America young people live in a culture where only “love marriages” are seen as acceptable and in families where, in most cases, only “arranged marriages” are considered acceptable.

-At a national convention of JAINA (The Federation of Jain Associations in North America), a twenty-three year old woman explained her own experience: “When I was nineteen, I made an agreement with my parents that if I met someone I wanted to marry, they would be open-minded about the possibility, but if they first found someone whom they thought was suitable, I would be open-minded.”
+At a national convention of JAINA (The Federation of Jain Associations in North America), a 23-year-old woman explained her own experience: “When I was nineteen, I made an agreement with my parents that if I met someone I wanted to marry, they would be open-minded about the possibility, but if they first found someone whom they thought was suitable, I would be open-minded.”
 A few years later, her parents found a young man for her whom she dated for five months and then married.
 Both she and her husband felt that family involvement in their marriage had been very important.

 Compromise is rarely so easy, however.
 At a JAINA convention held at Stanford University in 1991, the young people put on a skit called “A Play on Names,” which criticized some of the superficial assumptions the youth felt predominated among their parents.
 The drama told the story of a young man with two girlfriends.
 One wore the traditional Indian pants-dress combination called a shalwar kameez, professed skill in Gujarati cooking and Indian dance, and used her Indian name; the other wore blue jeans, took jazz lessons, and had anglicized her name.
 His parents much preferred the first girl and tried to keep him from seeing the second.
 At the end of the play, however, the audience learns that the seemingly “traditional” girlfriend leads a wild life out of view of the older generation and has no deep feeling for her parents’ values and culture, while the other, who seemed so far from Indian tradition externally, actually respected at a deeper level her parents’ viewpoints and the traditions of Jain thought and ethics.